murielle-beaulieu/morsecode-translator/README.md

 -   Translate English text to Morse Code
 -   Translate Morse Code to English text
--   Can handle basic punctuation
+-   Can handle basic punctuation and numbers

 ---

-## Known issues

--   Remaining bugs, things that have been left unfixed
--   Features that are buggy / flimsy

----

 ## Future Goals

--   What are the immediate features you'd add given more time
+-   Having the options to write on both the input and output boxes
+-   Playing the sound of the morse code

 ---